csye7125-fall2020/kubernetes/README.md

     Create an S3 bucket for storing state of kubernetes cluster.
 Keep versioning and default encryption enabled.
 Use this bucket name in below script prefixed by `s3://`

+- Route53 DNS Zone

+    Create a Route53 public DNS zone for subdomain which is going to be used for this exercise.
+Replace your subdomain in below shell scripts.

 *This playbook installs `kops` and `kubectl` if they're not installed in the system.*

 ### Create Cluster